RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion: Analysis

 \subsection{Spot modelling}

 Since we have visible changes due to spots in the light curves, we tried to constrain the physical parameters of spots and their variation over time. \textsc{phoebe2.4} allows for adding and optimization of stellar spot parameters and has been used to check for their time evolution \citep{moharana2023}.
 Therefore, we derived the spot parameters: radius ($r^\mathrm{spot}$), relative temperature ($T^\mathrm{spot}$), co-latitude ($c^\mathrm{spot}$), and longitude ($l^\mathrm{spot}$) for RX~Gru from both the \SWASP{} and \TESS{} light curves.
+The parameters $c^\mathrm{spot}$ and $l^\mathrm{spot}$ are defined with respect to the star's reference frame, with $c^\mathrm{spot}$ equal to $0^\circ$ when the spot is at the north pole and $l^\mathrm{spot}$ equal to $0^\circ$ when the spot is facing the other star.
 For the spot modelling, we took two segments of \SWASP{} observations, each spread across 40$\,$d, and the first 15$\,$d of each \TESS{} sector.
+These specific segments were chosen as they have stable out-of-eclipse variations.